apache/incubator-kie-drools/kogito-addons/deprecated/README.md

 #### Common Add-ons

-> [1] Commons Addon-ons that are not supposed to be used by end user's projects.
+> [1] Commons Add-ons that are not supposed to be used by end user's projects.

 | Add-On Description  | Old Artifact ID | New Artifact ID |
 |---------------------|-----------------|-----------------|